Calvin: Dad, where do babies come from? Is it true a stork leaves them swaddled in a bundle on the front step?

-Well you were dropped down the chimney by a big hairy pterodactyl.
+were unceremoniously dumped down the chimney by a big, hairy pterodactyl.

 For many years, when a kid whose parents don't think they're ready for The Talk